Sheila Fortune Foundation

 How to Apply

-IMPORTANT: The Sheila Fortune Foundation is not accepting applications in 2026.
+IMPORTANT: The Sheila Fortune Foundation has not been accepting applications from new organisations in recent years.

-The foundation has been re-evaluating its funding approach and was not accepting applications from new organizations as of 2023.
-The foundation now primarily supports existing grantees and organizations identified through the foundation's own research and relationship-building efforts.
+The foundation has been re-evaluating its funding approach and has not been accepting applications from new organisations.
+The foundation now primarily supports existing grantees and organisations identified through the foundation's own research and relationship-building efforts.

 When applications are accepted, the process typically involves: